freme-project/freme-project.github.io/knowledge-base/freme-for-sysadmins/use-freme-docker.md

 # You can define JVM options, like memory settings, for the broker here.
 JAVA_OPTS=-Xmx10g

+# Tilde authentication key.
+You can also remove these configuration lines to configure anonymous access to tilde services.
+TILDE_TRANSLATION_AUTHENTICATION=Basic ABCDEFG
+TILDE_TERMINOLOGY_AUTHENTICATION=Basic ABCDEFG
 ```

 About the memory configuration: You can calculate the memory consumption of the FREME broker as follows: